xcp-ng/xcp-ng-org/docs/upgrade.md

 If you do not have access to your server or remote KVM in order to upgrade using the interactive ISO installer, you can initiate an automatic reboot and upgrade process using the following procedure:

-Unpack/extract the XCP-NG ISO to a folder on a webserver.
+Unpack/extract the XCP-ng ISO to a folder on a web server.
 Then get the UUID of your host by running the below command:

 `xe host-list`

-Using that host UUID, as well as the URL to the folder hosting the unpacked XCP-NG ISO, run the following command to test access:
+Using that host UUID, as well as the URL to the folder hosting the unpacked XCP-ng ISO, run the following command to test access:

 `xe host-call-plugin plugin=prepare_host_upgrade.py host-uuid=750d9176-6468-4a08-8647-77a64c09093e fn=testUrl args:url=http://<ip-address>/xcp-ng/unpackedexample/`